 - An effective, interpretive delivery of the text. - Includes the effective use of both body and voice to demonstrate an individual point-of-view. - Within this category, there are three subcategories: Vocal, Physical and Ownership.

-For examples, view the 2018 ESU National Shakespeare Competition Finalists' performances on YouTube.
+For examples, visit the ESU YouTube Channel.